 - Are there TSA approved urns?

 - Can ashes be driven to a different state?

-- Can I mail my loved one’s ashes?
+- Can I mail my loved one’s or pets ashes?

 In this blog, we help answer these questions and others.

 Taking Ashes on an Airplane

 It is legal to take ashes on an airplane, and actually quite common.
 However, you should plan ahead and be sure to understand and follow all of the rules and regulations associate with this.
 First, check with the airline you’re booked on to see if they have any specific rules related to including ashes in carry-on or checked baggage.
 Almost all airlines allow you to bring ashes with you, however some have certain requirements and documents that must be completed ahead of time.
 A good place to check is on the website of the airline or you can give their customer service a call.
 If you’re flying within the United States, you will almost always be required to provide a copy of the Death Certificate and Certificate of Cremation.
 We also recommend attaching another copy of both documents to the outside of the urn.

 In addition to airline-specific regulations, there are also rules put in place by the Transportation Security Administration (TSA).
 Before 2001, a family would simply need to show proof to a TSA officer that they were carrying an urn and they were let through security.
 However, after 9/11, the TSA officer must visibly see the contents inside of the urn with an x-ray machine (they are not permitted to open up the urn and look inside).
 If the contents inside of the urn cannot be seen with an x-ray, you will not be able to pass through security with the urn.
 Therefore, it is extremely important that you have a TSA compliant urn if you plan on flying with your loved one’s ashes.